Kiss of Death (1947 film): Plot

 Howser arranges for Tommy Udo, a psychopathic killer who did time with Bianco, to take care of Rizzo.
-When Udo shows up at Rizzo's tenement, only the criminal's wheelchair-using mother is present; she tells Udo that her son is out but will return that evening.
+When Udo shows up at Rizzo's tenement, only the criminal's wheelchair-using mother is present; she tells Udo that her son is out, but he will return that evening.
 Udo examines the apartment and determines that Rizzo has probably left town.
 Udo binds Mrs. Rizzo to her wheelchair with an electrical cord and pushes her down a flight of stairs, killing her.

-Soon after, Nick is freed on parole at D'Angelo's behest, and visits Nettie, pledging his love to her.
-But in order to remain out, Nick must continue his work with D'Angelo.
+Soon after, Nick is freed on parole at D'Angelo's behest, and visits Nettie, pledging his love to her, but to remain out, Nick must continue his work with D'Angelo.
 He arranges a "chance" meeting with Udo and pretends to be friendly as an old prison pal from Sing Sing.
 Udo takes Nick to a couple of clubs, including one at which narcotics are being smoked.
 Nick reports back to D'Angelo, who is satisfied that he has enough to indict Udo and get a conviction.
 D'Angelo then releases Nick from further work.

 Nick starts a new life in Astoria, Queens, with his wife, Nettie, and the children.
 When Udo's trial begins, D'Angelo summons Nick to let him know that his testimony is required.
 Despite him taking the stand, though, Udo is acquitted.

 Certain that Udo will seek revenge, Nick sends Nettie and the girls to the country.
-He then goes to deal with Udo and finds him at Luigi's restaurant in East Harlem.
+He then goes to deal with Udo and finds him at Luigi's Restaurant in East Harlem.
 Inside, Udo threatens Nettie and the girls, whereupon Nick reminds him that during their night out, Udo gave Nick incriminating information about himself.

 Udo leaves to wait in his sedan out front, which Nick notices.
 He telephones and summons D'Angelo to come with police to the restaurant in exactly two minutes, then goes outside.
 Udo shoots Nick and is quickly surrounded by police, shot, and arrested.
-Though badly wounded, Nick also survives; he and Nettie look forward to a happy, peaceful life together.
+Though badly wounded, Nick also survives; Nettie and he look forward to a happy, peaceful life together.

+Cast

+Credits from the AFI Catalog of Feature Films:

 Production

 Development

-Kiss of Death is based on a story by former district attorney Lawrence Blaine.
+Kiss of Death is based on a story by a former district attorney, Lawrence Blaine.
 It was purchased by 20th Century Fox in November 1946 specifically as a vehicle for Victor Mature.
 Hathaway said the idea to push the lady in the wheelchair down the stairs came from Ben Hecht.
 He wanted the villain Tommy Udo to be a "hophead" as a point of difference and because "they're so unpredictable.
 They'll shoot you or stab you, they'll do anything."